DorahelyS/Phase_1_Project/README.md

 # MVP
-Search through a gallary of pets, display pet description,
+Search through a gallary of pets, hover over card to see pet name, flip card to display pet description, click on time slot buttonto reserve pet, click on form or adopt or add new pet, click on enter dark mode and toggle between both modes

+# BRAND GUIDE
+![brand guide screenshot]
+()

 # WIREFRAME
-![wireframe image]
+![wireframe screenshot]

 # TRELLO
+![trello screenshot]

 # PUBLIC API